FunctionalJerk/FunctionalJerk.github.io/projects/DataMining.md

 This project was was part of my bachelor studies in *Music and Media* at *Robert-Schumann-Hochschule Düsseldorf*.
 It was dedicated to the methods for extracting and comparing the *fundamental frequencies[^f0]*, that occur within inconspicuous areas of everyday human interaction.
 The data was sourced in a prior project, which aimed to collect variations of human vocal melodies in interjections.
-This idea was strongly inspired by Gail Jefferson's writings on *Conversation Analysis and sociolinguistics[^ca]*.
+This idea was strongly inspired by *Conversation Analysis and sociolinguistics[^ca]*.

-After doing some research, I ended up using the package *intonation[^inton]* for the *R-programming-language[^cran]* to extract and visualize these melodies.
+After doing some research, I ended up using the package [*intonation*](https://github.com/usagi5886/intonation) for the [*R-programming-language*](https://www.r-project.org/) to extract and visualize these melodies.
 These results would later be needed for [other projects]({{ site.github.url }}/projects/{{ page.title }}#related-projects)

-Building on the same audio library, I realised my own version of the *AudioTSNEViewer[^atv]* by *Machine Learning for Artists*:
+Building on the same audio library, I realised my own version of the [*AudioTSNEViewer*](https://ml4a.github.io/guides/AudioTSNEViewer/) by *Machine Learning for Artists*:

 <video width="100%" height="336" controls>
   <source src="{{ site.url }}/assets/vid/projects/{{page.title}}/tsne.mp4" type="video/mp4">